Living sacred site

 4. San JavierWikipedia · Entity referenceWikipedia article for San Javier.Accessed 2026-04-25

-5. Misiones Jesuíticas de ChiquitosMinistry of Cultures, Decolonization and Depatriarchalization of Bolivia · Official siteOfficial Bolivian culture ministry page for the Chiquitos mission property, explicitly listing San Francisco Javier among the protected mission municipalities.Accessed 2026-04-29
+5. Misiones Jesuíticas de ChiquitosMinistry of Cultures, Decolonization and Depatriarchalization of Bolivia · Official siteOfficial Bolivian culture ministry page for the Chiquitos mission property, listing San Francisco Javier among the protected mission municipalities.Accessed 2026-04-29

 Nearby places